Raised in the Wild

 Pen Space and Fish Survival

 Regulations require that the maximum density in the pens should not exceed 25 kg/m3.
 However, to enhance fish welfare and to ensure that our salmon have ample room to thrive and grow, we aim to have an internal max value set to 20 kg/m3 most of the time.
 This sustainable approach is a vital factor in ensuring our salmon’s welfare.
 This also leads to some of the best survival rates in the industry.
 To ensure that exceptional events do not significantly affect the results, we report a mortality rate over a period of three years.
-From 2021, 2022 and 2023, our fish mortality rate was 4,96% compared to a global industry average of around 15%.
+From 2021, 2022 and 2023, our fish mortality rate was on average 8%, compared to a global industry average of around 15%.

 Innovative Computerized Feeding System